asifkabani/bootcamp-training/css.md

 **Display property**
 The *display* property determines how an element's block is rendered in the browser (recall that we learned that all HTML elements are blocks, as described by the box model).

-+ **Inline elements** don't start on a new line and usually do not contain additional elements, but instead just contains text. **Note:** an example is to explicitly set a ```max-width``` for ```p``` elements appearing on a web page as a common practice, because it's hard for users to read overly wide paragraphs.
+**Inline elements** don't start on a new line and usually do not contain additional elements, but instead just contains text.

+**Note:** an example is to explicitly set a ```max-width``` for ```p``` elements appearing on a web page as a common practice, because it's hard for users to read overly wide paragraphs.
 [Examples of inline elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Inline_elements#Elements).

-+ **Block-level** elements get displayed on a new line (and take up the whole available line), may contain additional block-level or inline elements, and its height and width can be explicitly set.
+**Block-level** elements get displayed on a new line (and take up the whole available line), may contain additional block-level or inline elements, and its height and width can be explicitly set.
 [Examples of block-level elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements#Elements).

-+ **Inline-block level** combine characteristics of both inline and block-level elements.
+**Inline-block level** combine characteristics of both inline and block-level elements.
 An inline-block element displays inline like a span or a element, but you can give it an explicit width, height, margin, and padding.
-This can be a good approach when you need to create elements with a set width, but you also need them to display side by side. **Note:** Setting font-size to 0 on the parent of a set of inline block elements removes white space between them.
+This can be a good approach when you need to create elements with a set width, but you also need them to display side by side.

+**Note:** Setting font-size to 0 on the parent of a set of inline block elements removes white space between them.
+The browser interprets line breaks between two inline-elements as a space.

+Also know that there are other strategies for solving the underlying layout problem (How do I get set width elements to appear together on the same line?).

+One is to use the ```float``` property, and another is to use ```<table>``` elements for layout.
+Before inline-block was implemented, these were the only two ways to solve this problem, but there are drawbacks to both.
+Be prepared to encounter legacy code and outdated tutorials that use floats and tables to get set-width elements to appear on the same line, but don't use these solutions in your own work.
+Tables are for displaying tabular data, and floats have some good use cases, but don't use them to achieve what inline-block gives you.